variousauthors/the-valley/NEXTSTEPS.md

 - [] must improve import script, it should create the whole map file in the correct file location.
-It _could_ initialize the events based on a second layer in the tiled file, but I'm fine to do that later.
+It _could_ initialize the events based on a second layer in the tiled file, but I'm fine to do that later (actually I think this is unrealistic unless we had a custom map tool, because we need to init both sides of the link... ultimately we would still be manually entering the same amount of data)
+     - [x] import multiple maps at once with a glob
+     - [] split map file into two files and generate only what we can completely generate (ie remove the "copy/paste" step)
-- [] implement 4 bit map tiles
+- [x] implement 4 bit map tiles
 - [] implement tilesets per map (well or have a db of tilesets the maps point into)
 - [] implement context sensitive tiles?
      - actually, do we need this?
 Look at the game and figure out if we need this